griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 ndims
 ```

-After looking at the elbow plot, the PC heatmaps, and JackStraw plot (maybe this takes a long time to run so we might want to get rid of it) we decided to select 26 PCs.
+After looking at the elbow plot, the PC heatmaps, and JackStraw plot (this takes a long time to run, so we might want to not run it) we decided to select 22 PCs.
 This is a great place to play around and take your time to notice the differences that adding or removing PCs make.
 When in doubt, slightly more PCs is better than not enough.

 ### Cell Clustering